Rules & Procedures

 - The thesis committee will then deliberate in private in the absence of the candidate to reach a final decision.

 - The result of the defense is reported on the Thesis Defense Result Form.
-If the committee recommends changes, the student shall deliver the corrected/changed thesis manuscript to the advisor within a period that shall not exceed one month.
+If the committee recommends changes to the thesis, the student shall deliver the corrected/changed thesis manuscript to the advisor within a period that shall not exceed one month.
 The advisor must verify that the Thesis Approval Form is then signed (on 5 copies) by all committee members.
 The advisor submits the Thesis Approval Form and the Thesis Defense Result Form to the Dean of Graduate Studies/dean of school concerned.

 2. Project Presentation